accounts-js/accounts/README.md

 })();
 ```

-## Usage as a GraphQL micro service
+## Usage as a GraphQL microservice

 Based on your requirements it can be advantageous to deploy a single accounts server which is then consumed by multiple apps.